HT05-S/Financial_Engineering_Projects_HT/Market_Anomaly_Detector/readme.md

-## Project Report: Financial Sentiment Analyzer
+## Project Report: Market Anomaly Detector

 ## 1. Project Overview-
 This project is an advanced Market Anomaly Detection System developed in Python, designed to identify and analyze unusual events within financial time series data.
 It integrates a range of statistical and machine learning methodologies to provide a comprehensive view of market anomalies.
 The system's core component is the MarketAnomalyDetector class, which implements five distinct detection algorithms: Statistical Process Control (Z-Score), Volatility Clustering, Jump-Diffusion, Isolation Forest, and Regime Change Detection.
 The project is deployed as a user-friendly Streamlit application, allowing users to interactively analyze market data for any specified stock ticker and date range.
 This system is a powerful tool for risk management, quantitative research, and market surveillance.